alexcocopro/NmapResultsAnalizer/README.md

 # NmapResultsAnalizer

-This README provides an overview of the Nmap Scan Analyzer script, its purpose, how to set it up, and how to use it.
+This README provides an overview of the NmapResultsAnalyzer, its purpose, how to set it up, and how to use it.

 ## Table of Contents
 1. Introduction